Iran–Israel relations: Ahmadinejad presidency (2005–2013)

 In 2010, a wave of assassinations targeting Iranian nuclear scientists began.
 The assassinations were widely believed to be the work of Mossad, Israel's foreign intelligence service.
 According to Iran and global media sources, the methods used to kill the scientists is reminiscent of the way Mossad had previously assassinated targets.
 The assassinations were alleged to be an attempt to stop Iran's nuclear program, or to ensure that it cannot recover following a strike on Iranian nuclear facilities.
 In the first attack, particle physicist Masoud Alimohammadi was killed on 12 January 2010 when a booby-trapped motorcycle parked near his car exploded.
 On 12 October 2010, an explosion occurred at an IRGC military base near the city of Khorramabad, killing 18 soldiers.
 On 29 November 2010, two senior Iranian nuclear scientists, Majid Shahriari and Fereydoon Abbasi, were targeted by hitmen on motorcycles, who attached bombs to their cars and detonated them from a distance.
 Shahriari was killed, while Abbasi was severely wounded.
 On 23 July 2011, Darioush Rezaeinejad was shot dead in eastern Tehran.
 On 11 January 2012, Mostafa Ahmadi Roshan and his driver were killed by a bomb attached to their car from a motorcycle.

 In June 2010, Stuxnet, an advanced computer worm, was discovered.
-It is believed that it had been developed by US and Israel to attack Iran's nuclear facilities.
+It is believed that it had been developed by U.S. and Israel to attack Iran's nuclear facilities.
 In a study conducted by Institute for Science and International Security it is estimated that Stuxnet might have damaged as many as 1,000 centrifuges (10% of all installed) in the Natanz enrichment plant.
 Other computer viruses and malware, including Duqu and Flame, were reportedly related to Stuxnet.
 Iran claims that its adversaries regularly engineer sales of faulty equipment and attacks by computer viruses to sabotage its nuclear program.